-Learn How To Become An HVAC Technician
+How To Become an HVAC Technician

 10/11/2022

 Imagine a summer without air conditioning.
 A winter without heat.
 A freezer that’s melting.
 Without heating, ventilation, air conditioning and refrigeration (HVACR), the world would be a much more difficult place to survive in.
-And how could we keep pizza frozen or drinks cold?

 HVACR technicians, also called HVAC technicians, maintain, fix and install the vital heating, cooling and refrigeration systems we rely on every day.
 Their work helps keep people safe and comfortable indoors, no matter how hot or cold it is outside.
-They help restaurants keep their kitchens stocked, they protect your groceries and they ensure essential equipment like medicine and computer servers don’t overheat.
+They help restaurants keep their kitchens stocked, they protect your groceries, and they ensure essential equipment like medicine and computer servers don’t overheat.

 What Is an HVAC Technician?